TWilkin/powerpi/README.md

 ## Deployment

-Deploying the services is simply a matter of deploying the stack using kubernetes, which will pull the latest images from [Docker Hub](https://hub.docker.com/u/twilkin).
+Deploying the services is simply a matter of deploying the stack using Kubernetes, which will pull the latest images from [Docker Hub](https://hub.docker.com/u/twilkin).

-The instructions for deploying the stack using Kubernetes can be found:
+The instructions for deploying the stack using Kubernetes can be found as follows:

 -   [Kubernetes](kubernetes/README.md)